Status/Replies

 I’m on several different medications to treat the headaches, the latest of which has been causing a bit of brain-fog.
 The current goal is to switch me over to monthly injection therapy and the titrate off the brain-fog inducing medication (yay).

 For the pressure itself, there’s really no treatment.
-In the past they did weekly spinal taps to drain excess CFC fluid from the spinal column, believing that eventually the body would recognize the lower amount of fluid and “adapt” to that level.
+Long ago, in the past they wouldntreat patients by doing weekly spinal taps to drain excess CFC fluid from the spinal column, believing that eventually the body would recognize the lower amount of fluid and “adapt” to that level.
 The practice isn’t as common anymore, but reading online one can see that it hasn’t fallen completely out of favor.
 I had to have an initial spinal tap to be diagnosed with the condition and, while the actually procedure wasn’t significantly painful, the recovery wasn’t sunshine and roses.

 They now recommend weight loss.
 Reportedly extra weight around the neck can increase pressure in that area?
 But I’m not that heavy; and losing extra weight, even with adding exercise to my routine, has been difficult.